japila-books/apache-spark-internals/docs/core/TorrentBroadcast.md

 val b = sc.broadcast(anyScalaValue) // <-- TorrentBroadcast is created
 ----

-A broadcast variable is stored on the driver's xref:storage:BlockManager.adoc[BlockManager] as a single value and separately as broadcast blocks (after it was <<blockifyObject, divided into broadcast blocks, i.e. blockified>>).
-The broadcast block size is the value of xref:core:BroadcastManager.adoc#spark_broadcast_blockSize[spark.broadcast.blockSize] Spark property.
+A broadcast variable is stored on the driver's storage:BlockManager.md[BlockManager] as a single value and separately as broadcast blocks (after it was <<blockifyObject, divided into broadcast blocks, i.e. blockified>>).
+The broadcast block size is the value of core:BroadcastManager.md#spark_broadcast_blockSize[spark.broadcast.blockSize] Spark property.

 .TorrentBroadcast puts broadcast and the chunks to driver's BlockManager image::sparkcontext-broadcast-bittorrent-newBroadcast.png[align="center"]

-NOTE: TorrentBroadcast-based broadcast variables are created using xref:core:TorrentBroadcastFactory.adoc[TorrentBroadcastFactory].
+NOTE: TorrentBroadcast-based broadcast variables are created using core:TorrentBroadcastFactory.md[TorrentBroadcastFactory].

 == [[creating-instance]] Creating Instance